 Similar to the frozen mug idea, just a bit more hipster, the mason jar makes a perfect smoothie vessel.
 Mason jars are completely safe to put in the freezer but it is best to use one with a handle otherwise the frozen smoothies will be too cold to hold.

 Another great way to freeze smoothies is by using an ice cube tray.
 The largest ones make a good mold for smoothie shots.

-The benefit of ice cube trays is the small volume of the individual compartments means the smoothie freezes very quickly.
-It only takes a couple of hours for it to start to set so prep time is further reduced.
+The benefit of ice cube trays is the small volume of the individual compartments means the smoothie flash freezes very quickly. and you can use these you like you would add ice cubes to any other drinks.